 Beans with Skillet-Toasted Corn and Tomatoes

-Beans with a meaty texture and flavor, such as these Jacob's cattle beans, make a great match for smoky toasted corn and tomatoes.
+Beans with a meaty texture and flavor, such as Jacob's cattle beans, make a great match for smoky toasted corn and tomatoes.

 - Servings: 6

 - 2 cups (12 ounces) dried beans, such as Jacob's cattle, kidney, or pinto, soaked, liquid reserved

 - 3 1/2 cups fresh corn kernels (from 3 ears)

 - 2 tablespoons